Pirates vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has collected 37 hits with five doubles, a triple, seven home runs and 10 walks.
-He has driven in 28 runs with three stolen bases.
+- Randy Arozarena has 37 hits with five doubles, a triple, seven home runs, 10 walks and 28 RBI.
+He's also stolen three bases.

-- Arozarena has recorded at least one hit in four games in a row.
-During his last five outings he is hitting .261 with a double, two home runs, a walk and four RBI.
+- Arozarena takes a four-game streak with at least one hit into this contest.
+In his last five games he is batting .261 with a double, two home runs, a walk and four RBI.

 Arozarena Recent Games